You never know when or where true love is going to strike.

 By the end of 2016, they were both fully extricated from their marriages (Doyle called her divorce amicable) and in May 2017 they married each other, settling down in Naples.

-Talking to the WSJ, Doyle said Wambach made her "unashamed" to be herself and showed her she was "completely lovable exactly as I am."
+Doyle has said Wambach made her "unashamed" to be herself, telling the Wall Street Journal the athlete showed her she was "completely lovable" exactly as she was.

 And, of course, the spouses stay busy co-parenting Doyle's three kids with her ex-husband, Melton, whom she calls the second-kindest person she knows after her wife.

 "A year and a half ago when I was really struggling and pretty sick, if you were to tell me I'd be a stepmom and sober and living in Florida and as happy as I've ever been, I would have called you a liar,'' Wambach told SI.com in June 2017.
 The kids—Chase, Tish and Amma—"are the best teachers I've ever had."

 But as all athletes know, getting better at anything is a process.
 Strengthening any muscle, physical or emotional, takes reps.